mozillascience/studyGroup/lessons/Visualising Spatial Data/Visualising_Spatial_Data_in_R.md

 ```

 Now you can import the data for the polygons showing the administrative areas
 of Sierra Leone.
-We will do this using the readOGR function.
+We will do this using the ```readOGR``` function.
 We will use two
 arguments in this case ```“dsn=”``` & ```layer=```.
 The ```dsn=``` argument is the path to
 the folder that contains your Sierra Lone shape file (the folder named "Sierra_Leone"),
 this should also include the file name of your shapefile with the “.shp” extension.
 The ```layer=``` argument should just include the filename of your shapefile without
 the any extension.
 We also specify the projection for this data using ```proj4string```
-(see Section 1.2 in the Open Spatial Anaylsis 1 Tutorial ) in this case we will use
+(see Section 1.2 in the Open Spatial Analysis 1 Tutorial ) in this case we will use
 the "+proj=longlat" as our coordinates are in decimal latitude and longitude.

 ```{r}